pangolinjs/cli/README.md

   * Minifies CSS, JavaScript and images.
   * Doesn't generate any HTML.
   * Errors break pipe.
+* `front-end-styleguide test` to run all tests.
+  * Lints CSS and JavaScript.

 Custom configuration files can be specified: